offline-trust/security-blanket/docs/docs/getting-started.md

 2. For each account listed, log into the account from an incognito window and add write down all devices and authentication tools needed to access each account.
 Do not write out the literal passwords, but *how* to get the password (i.e. a password manager, or from memory).
 Familiarize yourself with the [card notation](./glossary.md), and [card overview](./card-overview.md), to maintain a consistent writing standard for your security blanket.

-3. You should now have a complete list of your TLAs, EAs, critical devices, and tools needed to access your digital life.
+3. You should now have a complete list of your `TLAs`, `EAs`, critical devices, and tools needed to access your digital life.
 Hopefully, most of them have a similar access pattern (hopefully MFA), but some probably are not up to code.

     > Now is a great time to fix and add extra layers of security to these important accounts.